jmago17/Spotify-Podcast-Feed/README.md

 A service which provides Spotify podcast as RSS feed, which can be subscribed in any podcast app.

+**Notice: there are no longer public audio links for all podcasts that can be used by a podcast player.
+Only some podcasts are still working.**

 Service-URL: `https://spotify-podcast-feed.vercel.app/[Show-ID]`

 ## Usage